MicrosoftDocs/VBA-Docs/api/Publisher.Document.EnvelopeVisible.md

 # Document.EnvelopeVisible Property (Publisher)

-Returns or sets a  **Boolean** indicating whether the e-mail message header is visible in the publication window.
+Returns or sets a  **Boolean** indicating whether the email message header is visible in the publication window.
 Read/write.

 ## Syntax